build-on-aws/content/tutorials/ec2-mac/02-connect-to-an-ec2-mac-instance/index.md

 This is a 11 parts article about EC2 Mac instances and advanced CLI usage on macOS, including command-line build, test, sign, archive and deploy.

-- In the [part one](/tutorials/ec2-mac/01-start-an-ec2-mac-instance), you learn how to allocate a Mac mini to your AWS Account and start it.
+- In [part one](/tutorials/ec2-mac/01-start-an-ec2-mac-instance), you learn how to allocate a Mac mini to your AWS Account and start it.

 - This is the second part, you will learn how to remotely connect to the EC2 Mac instance you just started.

-- In the part 3, you will learn how to resize your boot volume to accommodate for more space before installing your development tools and libraries.
+- In part 3, you will learn how to resize your boot volume to accommodate for more space before installing your development tools and libraries.

-- other parts will be added over time. **TODO : should I add the 11 parts now, or add them one by one as I publish them?**
+- other parts will be added over time.

-Enjoy the reading !
+Enjoy the reading!

 ## Table of Contents